"da bomb" |

 Definition: "pronoun; them, those.
 Dem chil'ren so harden.
 Pluralizer.
 Tan-tan dem up dea'. also, and the others.
 Mi uncle dem does fish sout' side."

-Source: Page 67, A Brief Description and Dictionary of the Language Used in the Virgin Islands.
+Source: Page 67, Roy, John D. A Brief Description and Dictionary of the Language Used in the Virgin Islands.
+St. Thomas, USVI.
+1975.

 "Dem dat come een wid shoes is wus dan dem come een barefoot."

-Definition: expression to mean converts to a cause are the most fanatic.
+Definition: "Converts to a cause are always the most fanatic."

 dem vibez